Sr Colette Egan Information Centre

 - Duke of Edinburgh community service girls mentor younger girls in reading comprehension

 The Academic Afternoon is a voluntary program that runs one afternoon each week from 3.20 pm to 5.20 pm for girls who are having difficulty completing school tasks.
 It is staffed by the Teacher Librarian who assists them to complete overdue work.
-If needed, they are encouraged to seek more specific and detailed assistance from their teacher, Subject Coordinator or the Director of Innovative Learning.
+If needed, they are encouraged to seek more specific and detailed assistance from their teacher, Head of Department or the Director of Curriculum.

 After School Study and School Holidays